Category-defying burger spot plans grand return to the Vegas scene…

 The former Hamburger Mary’s on Harmon Avenue…

 Once situated on the corner of Harmon Avenue and Paradise Road, the new Hamburger Mary’s is currently under construction on East Flamingo Avenue, not far from UNLV and the Atomic Testing Museum.
-A planned summer 2017 opening was heavily delayed due to permit and construction issues, but the current target date of late March 2018 now seems likely.
+A planned summer 2017 opening was heavily delayed due to permit and construction issues, but the current target date of early August 2018 now seems likely.

 Owner Lou Placencia is excited to bring Mary back to Las Vegas…

 The eatery, whose slogan of “an open-air bar and grill for open-minded people” understandably draws a strong LGBTQ clientele.
 Hamburger Mary’s will occupy a building currently home to Flair Nightclub, a large gay-themed dance club.
 The two should compliment each other nicely.
 And since they share the same owner (Lou Placencia) Flair and Mary’s together can offer a complete night out.

 This writer has long been a fan of Hamburger Mary’s.
 When living in Fort Lauderdale, there was one within walking distance on Wilton Drive (the gay mecca of South Florida).
 It was THE place to see and be seen.
 Eventually the location decided against renewing their franchise agreement, which resulted in the renaming of the restaurant (it’s now called Rosie’s Bar and Grill), but the food and good times remain generally the same.
 I visited just a few weeks ago and it was still a blast.

 During the same trip to the east coast, I hit up a Hamburger Mary’s in downtown Orlando.
 It was absolutely freezing on that Saturday night…but inside, the crowd was standing-room-only for an outrageous drag show that entertained gay and straight diners alike.
 It was nice to see the mixed crowd having such a great time.